1 killed in small plane crash near Las Vegas, authorities say

 One person is dead after a small plane crashed near an airport south of Las Vegas Wednesday, authorities said.

-The single engine aircraft went down near Interstate 15 near Jean Airport, about 30 miles south of Las Vegas, the Las Vegas Metropolitan Police Department said.
+The single engine aircraft went down near Interstate 15 close to Jean Airport, about 30 miles south of Las Vegas, the Las Vegas Metropolitan Police Department said.

 The Clark County Fire Department responded to the crash, which occurred around 9:20 p.m. local time, the Las Vegas Review-Journal reported.
 First responders confirmed one fatality.